Best Books from Fun Reads to Self Help

 The Lying Game: A friend recommended this one and I’m looking forward to it!

-Next Year in Havana by Chanel Cleeton: Another friend recommendation that I may move up to the top of my list!
-“A beautiful novel that’s full of forbidden passions, family secrets and a lot of courage and sacrifice.”–Reese Witherspoon
+Next Year in Havana by Chanel Cleeton: “A beautiful novel that’s full of forbidden passions, family secrets and a lot of courage and sacrifice.”–Reese Witherspoon.
+Just finished and throughly enjoyed it.
+I really enjoyed the glimpse into Cuban history.

 Lilac Girls: One of my favorite books I read last summer!